mateusz-chyzy/pjs5/README.md

 # pjs5

-Web scrapper for particular items in Allegro
+Web scrapper for particular items in Amazon